Jaxeus/L5MissionOne/README.md

 ABOUT THE PROJECT:

--->I struggled a lot with this Mission, especially comprehending testing and the TDD environment.
+-->I struggled a lot with this Mission despite watching and reading all required and relevant recommended resources.
+I especially struggled with comprehending testing and the TDD environment and implementation.

 -->But, as per all Missions at Mission Ready HQ, I learned a lot as well.